-Earlier in the week, we debuted our nominees for this month’s Hall of Fame.
-Today Rabin’s back with his statistical analysis to help you vote in this month’s race.
+Earlier this week, we introduced our nominees for this month’s Hall of Fame.
+Today, Rabin returns with his statistical analysis to assist you in casting your vote for this month’s race.

-Back in January I introduced you to ACTOR.
-As we head into the comedy phase of the nominees, the equation stays the same.
-So how do these eight nominees stack up?
+In January, I introduced you to ACTOR, and as we move into the comedy category of nominees, the equation remains the same.
+So how do these eight nominees compare?

 Lucille Ball, Lucy Ricardo, I Love Lucy